marinzelenika/groupdocs-policies/content/faqs/discount/_index.md

 &nbsp;
 ##### **6. Is there a discount for purchasing several products/licenses/subscription years in a single order?**
 {{< faqs 7 >}}There is a discount for purchasing multiple licenses which increases with each license purchased.
-To view the discount check out the [online pricing wizard](https://purchase.aspose.com/buy).
+To view the discount check out the [online pricing wizard](https://purchase.groupdocs.com/buy).

-There is no discount for purchasing several individual products, instead we suggest customers to purchase Aspose.Total which contains all products for a single platform for large discount.
+There is no discount for purchasing several individual products, instead we suggest customers to purchase GroupDocs.Total which contains all products for a single platform for large discount.

 There is no discount for purchasing a multiple year subscription.